jpolton/Belize/Home.md

 # C_RISC Wiki

-## Levels 1 to 8 cover how to build and run a NEMO tide and surge model in a docker container
+## First section covers how to build and run a NEMO tide and surge model in a docker container

 ### Topics covered: